The mixing time of the switch Markov chains: a unified approach: Multicommodity flow - designing and counting paths in the Markov graph .

-If $Z$ is an \textbf{intermediate realization} strictly between $G^k_{r-1}$ and $G^k_r$, then there may not exist an Eulerian trail on $W_k$ which is alternating in $Z'=Z\Delta R$.
+If $Z$ is not a milestone, then it is an \textbf{intermediate realization} strictly between $G^k_{r}$ and $G^k_{r+1}$ on the switch sequence.
+There generally does not exist an Eulerian circuit on $W_k$ which is alternating in $Z'=Z\Delta R$.
 For $W_i$ ($i\neq k$), the trail induced by $s\in S_{X,Y}$ on $W_i$ is alternating in $Z'$ (but generally it is not alternating in $Z$).
-Our next goal is to slightly modify $\pi_{r-1}$, such that it induces a trail in $Z'$ which is alternating between edges and non-edges with a constant number of exceptions.
+Our next goal is to slightly modify $\pi_{r-1}$, such that it induces an Eulerian circuit in $W_k$ which is alternating in $Z'$, except at a constant number of vertices.

-According to Lemma~\ref{lemma:primitivecircuit}\ref{item:Rtrails}, the symmetric difference of $Z'$ and $G^k_{r-1}$ are two intervals of edges on $C^k_r$.
+According to Lemma~\ref{lemma:primitivecircuit}\ref{item:Rtrails}, the symmetric difference of $Z'$ and $G^k_{r}$ are two subtrails of $C^k_r$.
 Without loss of generality,

 where $\mathcal{I}=[\alpha,\beta)\cup[\gamma,\delta)$ or $\mathcal{I}=[i_{r-1},\alpha)\cup[\beta,\gamma)\cup [\delta,j_{r-1})$, such that $i_{r-1}\le \alpha\le \beta\le \gamma\le \delta \leq j_{r-1}$ and $\alpha,\beta,\gamma,\delta$ are chosen in such a way that $\mathcal{I}$ is minimal.
 Let us define $\pi_{Z'}$ as follows ($\pi_{Z'}$ depends on $X$, $Y$, and $s$, too).
 If $\mathcal{I}=[\alpha,\beta)\cup[\gamma,\delta)$, then let